apache/druid/docs/tutorials/tutorial-batch.md

 You initiate data loading in Druid by submitting an *ingestion task* spec to the Druid Overlord.
 You can write ingestion specs by hand or using the _data loader_ built into the Druid console.

 The [Quickstart](index) shows you how to use the data loader to build an ingestion spec.
-This tutorial shows you how to submit an ingestion spec directly in the Druid console.

 For production environments, it's likely that you'll want to automate data ingestion.
-This tutorial also introduces you to ways to ingest batch data that lend themselves to automation: from the command line and from a script.
+This tutorial starts by showing you how to submit an ingestion spec directly in the Druid console, and then introduces ways to ingest batch data that lend themselves to automation&mdash;from the command line and from a script.

 Before starting, you should have already installed Druid using the `micro-quickstart` single-machine configuration and have it